-The majority of graduate courses in French fall under the following categories:
+The majority of graduate courses in French and Francophone Studies and SLA fall under the following categories:

 I. Literature and Culture

 - Modernity and Enlightenment

 III.
 Language, Linguistics, and Second Language Acquisition

 In selecting courses, please note that Ph.D. students are expected to take 5000-, 6000-, 7000- and 8000-level courses.
 8193, Individual Studies (independent study) may not be used to satisfy an area requirement without the approval of the Graduate Advisor.
 Independent study courses should be taken only as a last resort when regularly scheduled courses will not satisfy remaining requirements.

 The minimum number of credit hours per semester for which a pre-candidacy graduate teaching associate must register to maintain full-time status is 8 (12 for fellowship students).
 The typical pre-candidacy course load in our program is three graduate courses per semester, or 9 hours (for fellowship students it is 4 courses).
 Graduate students may, however, with the permission of the Graduate Advisor, register for up to 16 hours per semester, although this many hours is not usually advisable.

 Students are required to take one 8303 Teaching Apprenticeship at some point during their program (which is worth 1 to 3 credit hours depending on whether taken pre- or post- Candidacy).
 Students who have passed their candidacy exams must register for 8899 Dissertation Workshop (1 credit) the following semester and each semester until graduation.

 [pdf] - Some links on this page are to .pdf files.
 If you need these files in a more accessible format, please contact The Department of French and Italian.
 PDF files require the use of Adobe Acrobat Reader software to open them.
 If you do not have Reader, you may use the following link to Adobe to download it for free at: Adobe Acrobat Reader.